python-discord/code-jam-5/aesthetic_ants/README.md

 R to reload your weapon.

+1, 2, and 3 to switch to a weapon (See "Weapons")

 ### Summmary

 Try to fend off as many business people as you can; these guys will accelerate